-This plan is an important step for Lennoxtown.
-It consolidates everything we know about the circumstances, needs and aspirations in the village.
+This plan consolidates everything we know about the circumstances, needs and aspirations in the village.
 It provides a basis for regeneration of the village and is the 'blueprint' for action within Lennoxtown.
 This responds to new legislation that promotes and drives greater community leadership and partnership than ever before.

 You can read more about the Community Empowerment (Scotland) Act 2015 here.
-There are not endless resources to tackle all the issues identified immediately but this is the start of a new era for Lennoxtown and this Plan will be able to support projects and funding applications to make it a reality.
+There are not endless resources to tackle all the issues identified immediately but this is the start of a new era for Lennoxtown and this plan will be able to support projects and funding applications to make it a reality.